- Location: Pennsylvania

 - Send a copy of your lease or deed proving that your property is rented for at least six months.

-- Provide a copy of a phone bill or a letter from the phone company verifying that your business has at least one working phone line.
+- Provide a copy of a phone bill or a letter from the phone company verifying that your business has a working phone line.
+The telephone number must be listed under the dealership's licensed name.

 - Submit proof that your business conforms to all local zoning codes.